ansys/pyturbowizard/doc/ConfigFile.md

 # Set up the configuration file

-This document explains how to adjust the configuration file for a single case study or for parametric studies.
+This document explains how to adjust the configuration file for a single case study or parametric studies.

-The configuration file contains the following sections:
+The configuration file includes the following sections:

 - ```"launching"```: Launching options for the Fluent session.
 See [Launching options](#launching-options).
 - ```"functions"```: Subroutines for numerical setup, postprocessing, and parametric studies.
 See [Functions](#functions).